-For all students, before bringing the “Semester Course Approval Form for Study Abroad” to the Computer Science Department, email the department administrative assistant with the course(s) being considered by the student to see if it has been previously reviewed by the department.
+Computer Science Procedure: All students seeking course approval for summer school elsewhere or study abroad should email the department administrative assistant with the course(s) being considered by the student to see if it has been previously reviewed by the department.
 The student will notified whether or not the course(s) has been reviewed and if it has, what if any transfer credit is allowed.
-If the course(s) has not been previously reviewed, then email the following to the department chair:
+If the course(s) has not been previously reviewed, then email the following to the department administrative assistant:

 - URL for the university where the courses are offered.